dntoll/1DT902-introducerande-projekt/assignments/1 Getting Started.md

 ## Examination
 When you have completed this assignment you are expected to know:
  * How to setup a pycom-development environment with Atom and the pymakr plugin.
+ * How to run python commands using the console.
+ * How to upload and run code in files using pymakr
- * How to
+ * How to blink the built in LED

 This task is examined using self-examination.
-You have completed the assignment your output is similar to the goal images above.
-Make sure all students in your group understands every step.
+Make sure all students in your group understands every step before you proceed.